Henry6612700/Flutter/README.md

-# Flutter
- the usefulness of this repositroy is to learn Flutter
+This repository is to learn how to make layout in flutter